-Weazel News Understands that Elizabeth Walker has died, according to communications from the Circuit Court in an on-going restraining order case.
+Weazel News Understands that Elizabeth Walker has passed away, according to communications from the Circuit Court in an on-going restraining order case.

 Los Santos, San Andreas — Known serial torturer Elizabeth Walker has been given an incidental pardon for murder and torture charges after Judge Samuel Openshaw dismissed a case due to apparent “violations of constitutional rights, Brady violations,” and “prosecutorial misconduct” by Prosecutor Tobias Tarts.